Mark 7

 Passage Analysis

 Mark 7:32.
-The man wanted to come to the Lord, but people had different purposes.
+The man wanted to come to the Lord, but people also had different purposes.
 The man himself wanted to be healed, but the people who brought him wanted to see proof of what they had been hearing about the Lord Jesus.

 Mark 7:35.
 Also, the Lord gave this man a gift.
-The man who never spoke—think of babies learning to speak—spoke plainly, not baby talk.
-This is a gift.
+The man who never spoke—think of babies learning to speak—spoke plainly, not baby talk; this is a gift.

 Mark 7:37.
 The meaning of this verse is clear.
+Amen!

 Passage Analysis

 Mark 7:32.
-The man wanted to come to the Lord, but people had different purposes.
+The man wanted to come to the Lord, but people also had different purposes.
 The man himself wanted to be healed, but the people who brought him wanted to see proof of what they had been hearing about the Lord Jesus.

 Mark 7:35.
 Also, the Lord gave this man a gift.
-The man who never spoke—think of babies learning to speak—spoke plainly, not baby talk.
-This is a gift.
+The man who never spoke—think of babies learning to speak—spoke plainly, not baby talk; this is a gift.

 Mark 7:37.
 The meaning of this verse is clear.
+Amen!